kylelang/TiU-Exam-Merge/README.md

 When processing both online and on-campus results, the program will compare the two grade distributions to check for irregularities.
-The results of these checks will be saved as a seperate XLSX workbook in the same directory the user choses for the final report.
+The results of these checks will be saved as a separate XLSX workbook in the same directory the user chooses for the final report.

 The distributions are compared via three tests: